Vehmloewff/mafia/src/game/readme.md

 If canVote is `false` the client must send up a snort, otherwise, they must send up a `vote` `"guilty"|"innocent"` message.

-If it is a citezens arrest, one of the judges is chosen to vote.
+If it is a citizens arrest, one of the judges is chosen to vote.
 Otherwise, everyone can vote.

 Once everyone has voted, the sever will send down a `vote-result`, `{ guilty: boolean, inocent: string[], guilty: string[], snorts: string[], role?: string }` message.
 The `innocent` and `guilty` fields are the userId's of the people who voted each way.
 If only a judge voted, the id will be `JUDGE`.